-Other material has decreased from 3,005 million to 2,489 million, which is mostly inventory store items which is used for service delivery.
+Other material has decreased from 3,005 million to 2,789 million, which is mostly inventory store items which is used for service delivery.
 Included is the provision for the Roads and Stormwater departments needs to ensure the department operates effectively and yields the desired objective.
+As repairs and maintenance is included under contracted services.

-In the 2020/2021 financial year budget the municipality had budgeted R 150 000 for transfers and subsides which was Covid related assistance for the Quarantine site, this provision is not available in the current financial year due to cost constraints.
+In the 2020/2021 financial year budget the municipality had budgeted R 150 000 for transfers and subsides which was Covid-19 related assistance for the Quarantine site, this provision is not available in the current financial year due to cost constraints.